opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 This directory contains experimental python 3.8+ script to test NetCDF4 encoding options for a GGXF.
 These scripts are intended for experimenting with the GGXF format - they are not "production ready".

+### Scripts

+This directory contains three scripts to support generating and experimenting with GGXF format files.

+* ggxf.py - converts GGXF YAML <-> NetCDF, Calculate values from GGXF dataset, dumps GGXF summary data
+* gdal_to_ggxf_grid_headers.py - compiles GGXF group and grid YAML code from a GDAL supported grid file.
+Grid data is configured for reading by ggxf.py using a GDAL dataSource definition.
+* deformation_model_to_ggxf_yaml.py - compiles a GGXF YAML file from a JSON/GeoTIFF encoded deformation model

 ## GGXF module

+The GGXF module contains scripts for reading and writing GGXF files in YAML and NetCDF format, and for calculating values from the GGXF grids.
+It also supports extracting some summary information from GGXF files, in particular a summary of the grids in the file.

+This code has evolved alongside the specification and contains several options for alternative GGXF format choices that have been experimented.
+Its main purpose has been to build example GGXF files and demonstrate the feasibility and impact of implementation choices.

-The GGXF directory contains an under development.
-It is intended as a prototype python module for handling GGXF files.
-There is also a placeholder script GGXF.py in the source directory which just runs the App.py script in the GGGXF directory.
+There is a placeholder script ggxf.py in the source directory which just runs the App.py script in the GGGXF directory.
+This provides functions for:

 * Reading and writing a NetCDF4 GGXF file
 * Reading and writing a YAML format GGXF file